DRosenman/coursera-datacleanse/codebook.md

 -------- | ----------
-subject | numeric indicator in the range [1:30] representing the individual wearing the smartphone activity | activity performed: one of "LAYING", STANDING", "SITTING", WALKING", "WALKING\_UPSTAIRS", "WALKING\_DOWNSTAIRS"

-The following variables correspond to the variables in features_info.txt of the original dataset: tbodyAcc.mean...X tbodyAcc.mean...Y tbodyAcc.mean...Z tbodyAcc.std...X tbodyAcc.std...Y
-tbodyAcc.std...Z
-tGravityAcc.mean...X
-tGravityAcc.mean...Y
-tGravityAcc.mean...Z
-tGravityAcc.std...X
-tGravityAcc.std...Y
-tGravityAcc.std...Z
-tBodyAccJerk.mean...X
-tBodyAccJerk.mean...Y
-tBodyAccJerk.mean...Z
-tBodyAccJerk.std...X
-tBodyAccJerk.std...Y
-tBodyAccJerk.std...Z
-tBodyGyro.mean...X
-tBodyGyro.mean...Y
-tBodyGyro.mean...Z
-tBodyGyro.std...X
-tBodyGyro.std...Y
-tBodyGyro.std...Z
-tBodyGyroJerk.mean...X
-tBodyGyroJerk.mean...Y
-tBodyGyroJerk.mean...Z
-tBodyGyroJerk.std...X
-tBodyGyroJerk.std...Y
-tBodyGyroJerk.std...Z
-tBodyAccMag.mean..
-tBodyAccMag.std..
-tGravityAccMag.mean..
-tGravityAccMag.std..
-tBodyAccJerkMag.mean..
-tBodyAccJerkMag.std..
-tBodyGyroMag.mean..
-tBodyGyroMag.std..
-tBodyGyroJerkMag.mean..
-tBodyGyroJerkMag.std..
-fBodyAcc.mean...X
-fBodyAcc.mean...Y
-fBodyAcc.mean...Z
-fBodyAcc.std...X
-fBodyAcc.std...Y
-fBodyAcc.std...Z
-fBodyAccJerk.mean...X
-fBodyAccJerk.mean...Y
-fBodyAccJerk.mean...Z
-fBodyAccJerk.std...X
-fBodyAccJerk.std...Y
-fBodyAccJerk.std...Z
-fBodyGyro.mean...X
-fBodyGyro.mean...Y
-fBodyGyro.mean...Z
-fBodyGyro.std...X
-fBodyGyro.std...Y
-fBodyGyro.std...Z
-fBodyAccMag.mean..
-fBodyAccMag.std..
-fBodyBodyAccJerkMag.mean..
-fBodyBodyAccJerkMag.std..
-fBodyBodyGyroMag.mean..
-fBodyBodyGyroMag.std..
-fBodyBodyGyroJerkMag.mean..
-fBodyBodyGyroJerkMag.std..
+subject | numeric indicator in the range [1:30] representing the individual wearing the smartphone activity | activity performed: one of "LAYING", STANDING", "SITTING", WALKING", "WALKING\_UPSTAIRS", "WALKING\_DOWNSTAIRS" tbodyAcc.mean...X | Corresponds to equivalent variable in features_info.txt of the original dataset tbodyAcc.mean...Y | Corresponds to equivalent variable in features_info.txt of the original dataset tbodyAcc.mean...Z | Corresponds to equivalent variable in features_info.txt of the original dataset tbodyAcc.std...X | Corresponds to equivalent variable in features_info.txt of the original dataset tbodyAcc.std...Y | Corresponds to equivalent variable in features_info.txt of the original dataset tbodyAcc.std...Z | Corresponds to equivalent variable in features_info.txt of the original dataset tGravityAcc.mean...X | Corresponds to equivalent variable in features_info.txt of the original dataset tGravityAcc.mean...Y | Corresponds to equivalent variable in features_info.txt of the original dataset tGravityAcc.mean...Z | Corresponds to equivalent variable in features_info.txt of the original dataset tGravityAcc.std...X | Corresponds to equivalent variable in features_info.txt of the original dataset tGravityAcc.std...Y | Corresponds to equivalent variable in features_info.txt of the original dataset tGravityAcc.std...Z | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyAccJerk.mean...X | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyAccJerk.mean...Y | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyAccJerk.mean...Z | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyAccJerk.std...X | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyAccJerk.std...Y | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyAccJerk.std...Z | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyro.mean...X | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyro.mean...Y | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyro.mean...Z | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyro.std...X | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyro.std...Y | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyro.std...Z | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyroJerk.mean...X | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyroJerk.mean...Y | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyroJerk.mean...Z | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyroJerk.std...X | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyroJerk.std...Y | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyroJerk.std...Z | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyAccMag.mean.. | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyAccMag.std.. | Corresponds to equivalent variable in features_info.txt of the original dataset tGravityAccMag.mean.. | Corresponds to equivalent variable in features_info.txt of the original dataset tGravityAccMag.std.. | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyAccJerkMag.mean.. | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyAccJerkMag.std.. | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyroMag.mean.. | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyroMag.std.. | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyroJerkMag.mean.. | Corresponds to equivalent variable in features_info.txt of the original dataset tBodyGyroJerkMag.std.. | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAcc.mean...X | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAcc.mean...Y | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAcc.mean...Z | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAcc.std...X | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAcc.std...Y | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAcc.std...Z | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAccJerk.mean...X | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAccJerk.mean...Y | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAccJerk.mean...Z | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAccJerk.std...X | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAccJerk.std...Y | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAccJerk.std...Z | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyGyro.mean...X | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyGyro.mean...Y | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyGyro.mean...Z | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyGyro.std...X | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyGyro.std...Y | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyGyro.std...Z | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAccMag.mean.. | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyAccMag.std.. | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyBodyAccJerkMag.mean.. | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyBodyAccJerkMag.std.. | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyBodyGyroMag.mean.. | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyBodyGyroMag.std.. | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyBodyGyroJerkMag.mean.. | Corresponds to equivalent variable in features_info.txt of the original dataset fBodyBodyGyroJerkMag.std.. | Corresponds to equivalent variable in features_info.txt of the original dataset

 ## Code Book for Averages Dataset
 Variable | Definition